Escaping The Whirlpool Of Homelessness

 Thoughts from my burning heart

-Life may have many difficulties, but that does not lead us to settle for less.
-Humans are born equipped with everything necessary to survive and excel in life.
+Life may present numerous challenges, but that doesn’t mean we should settle for less.
+Humans are inherently equipped with everything they need to survive and thrive.

-And as human beings who maintain a better standard of living, let’s not hide our heads like the ostrich and ignore the problem of homelessness.
+As privileged individuals who enjoy a better standard of living, let’s not ignore the issue of homelessness.
+Instead, let’s show compassion and kindness.

 Thanks for reading!